How to get more calcium into your diet to avoid a calcium deficiency that could have many negative effects on your body is really not that hard.

 Monterey Jack Cheese - approx. 423 mg. of calcium per 2 oz. serving.

 Be aware that hard cheese will be higher in calcium than soft cheese.
+A 2 oz. serving of Brie cheese will provide you a little over 100 mg. of calcium.

 These vitamins are usually abundant in the Spring and Fall.
 Probably a better time for animals to have their babies as well.